 Vero Software is unveiling a number of ground-breaking innovations, along with launching a new module, at the MACH 2014 Exhibition.

 Four Vero Software brands, Alphacam, Edgecam, Radan and VISI, will be showcasing new and updated functionality on stand 4426 and 4361 at the NEC in Birmingham on April 7 – 11.
-They include unique technologies introduced into VISI’s CAD/CAM applications for the mold and die market; and Radan officially launches a new quoting module which fits seamlessly into its manufacturing solutions.
+They include unique technologies introduced into VISI’s CAD/CAM applications for the mould and die market; and Radan officially launches a new quoting module which fits seamlessly into its manufacturing solutions.

 The show is the first opportunity for manufacturers to see a preview of the forthcoming VISI 21.
 This new release focuses on advanced technologies both in its design and manufacturing aspects, featuring innovative, unique technologies included for the first time.

-General Manager Richard Youhill says VISI has always maintained a leading position in managing large amounts of CAD data, and ease of use for definition of mold tools and assemblies.
+General Manager Richard Youhill says VISI has always maintained a leading position in managing large amounts of CAD data, and ease of use for definition of mould tools and assemblies.
 “Visitors to MACH will see how these key features are extended in the new release to include dedicated tools for creating and managing multiple cavities within a single tool, enabling components to be modified quicker and more efficiently.
 Users will find higher levels of data and improved tools for creating geometry, along with enhancements to the plastic flow and progressive die analysis options.”

 CAM updates include modifications to EDM and milling technology, and higher automation levels.
 There’ve been a number of enhancements within the user interface, improving the methods and availability of options.
 Using dialogs and variables is now simpler and there are more automated features.”
 Additional types of toolpath strategies have been incorporated into Hybrid Machining, extending the technology’s ability to create new toolpaths that intelligently adapt the shape of their motions according to the morphology of the work piece.